frzb/coinboot-plugins/README.md

 For example:

 ```
-$ ./coinbootmaker /tmp/coinboot-initramfs-4.4.0-133-generic
+$ ./coinbootmaker /tmp/coinboot-initramfs-4.15.0-43-generic
 ```

 `coinbootmaker` takes a path to a Coinboot-Initramfs to create an environment for building the plugins
-by converting the given Initramfs into a Docker container image.
+by converting the given Initramfs into a Container image and run it.
 All plugin scripts located at `src` are than executed in that `coinbootmaker` container and the resulting
 plugin archives are written to the `build` directory.